currycan/memory-flusher/README.md

 # Running as a process on host

-Assuming you want to run `cgroup-memory-manager` on a Kubernetes node, you can use the following systemd unit file:
+Assuming you want to run `kube-node-memory-flusher` on a Kubernetes node, you can use the following systemd unit file:

 ```
 [Unit]
-Description=cgroup-memory-manager
+Description=kube-node-memory-flusher
 After=network.target

 [Service]
 Type=simple
-ExecStart=/usr/local/bin/cgroup-memory-manager \
+ExecStart=/usr/local/bin/kube-node-memory-flusher \
     --parent /sys/fs/cgroup/memory/kubepods \
     --threshold 25%
 Restart=always